KDE/digikam-doc/image_editor/enhancement_tools.rst

 - **Unnatural transition**: increase the **Progressive Transition** value for smoother effect.
 Try adjusting your selection to better isolate the subject.

 - **Performance issues**: reduce the **Subject Segmentation** value for faster processing.
-Note aloso that tool consumes a lot of memory to work with large images.
+Note also that the tool consumes a lot of memory to work with large images.

 See Also
 ~~~~~~~~